meerasndr/mysite/content/posts/puppeteer-experiments.md

 I had a lot of fun putting this together.
 Some of the things I learned in the process:
 1. TypeScript in more detail
 2. Writing tests with Jest
-3. Setting up a Hasura event trigger to hook to a server running Sendgrid email notification service
+3. Setting up a Hasura event trigger to hook up to a server running Sendgrid email notification service

 All of the code is available in this [repo](https://github.com/meerasndr/puppeteer-experiment).
 This does not include the NodeJS + Express based email notification service.

-This was overall a great experience!
+This was overall a great experience.
+Thanks Old & Wroc TypeScript for having me present.